IshanCornick/new_student/_posts/2023-08-21-GitHub_Pages_Plans.md

 ### PBL Unit 1 / Week 1
 Learning outcome.
 Building a personal and running GitHub Pages.
-- Monday: Schedule Live Review - 4 minutes.
-Finish Tools setup.
-Attend Office Hours on HTML, CSS, JS and Student Blog.
+- Monday: Schedule Live Review - 4 minutes, I schedules my live review for thursday.
+My computer is expected to come on tuesday and I am just preping
-- Tuesday: Read [Markdown Student Page](https://nighthawkcoders.github.io/teacher//c4.3/c5.0/2023/08/17/markdown-html_fragments.html), Attend Office Hours on Updating Home Page and Plan Page.
+- Tuesday: Read [Windows set up](https://nighthawkcoders.github.io/teacher//5.a/c4.1/2023/08/16/github_pages_setup_IPYNB_2_.html#macos-setup-macos-setup-only), I just got my computer and I start downloading everything.
+I Attend Office Hours and got help from peers to get my self boosted to there level.
 - Wednesday: Work Plan Page and Home Page.
-Prep with pair on live review.
+Me and my partner talked more with each other and helped each other.
+Lincoln showed me how to fix a problem with my local host and I helped him with inserting pictures and videos.
+We started prep with on live review by sharing the meaning of our drawings.
-- Thursday: 10:45 live review per Canvas.
+- Thursday: Me and my partner weren't able to do the live review because we ran out of time, we decided to go on friday.
+With this extra time we added more to our websites like games and calculators.
 Read [Linux Shell and Bash](https://nighthawkcoders.github.io/teacher//5.a/c4.1/2023/08/16/linux_shell_IPYNB_2_.html).
-Tranfer blog and customize for my lab notebook.
+Me and my partner transfered our local host to a Git Hub running website.

 ### Pair Planning Meeting